-Radical feminism is a subset of feminism that values dismantling the patriarchal power structures and sex-based roles that oppress women.
+Radical feminism is a branch of feminism that values dismantling the patriarchal power structures and sex-based roles that oppress women.
 “Radical” refers to the Latin radix meaning “root.”
 Radical feminist theory critically analyzes the power structures that oppress the female sex.
-The radical feminist movement works towards achieving safety, wellbeing, and autonomy for all women.
+The radical feminist movement works towards achieving safety, wellbeing, autonomy, and liberation for all women.

 Radical feminism involves an analytical framework that creates what are commonly known as radical feminist positions.
 Radical feminists identify, analyze, and discuss—through multiple lenses—the roots of women’s oppression within social and economic contexts.
 Each radical feminist position is formed from an analysis of why the position liberates women as a class.

-The core tenets that form the radical feminist framework are: solidarity with all women; class-level analysis; biological sex (sex) and sex-based stereotypes (gender) as the fundamental inequality in society.Further reading
+The core tenets that form the radical feminist framework are: solidarity with all women; class-level analysis; biological sex (sex) and sex-based stereotypes (gender) as the fundamental inequality in society; and the dismantlement of the patriarchal hierarchy.Further reading

 Women across the world endure their own distinct forms of female oppression rooted from their society’s specific patriarchal systems.
 Women, as a sex-based class, face oppression because they are female in male-dominated societal systems.
 Because of the understanding that the root of a woman’s oppression stems from societal systems that favor men, all women’s experiences with misogyny and sex-based oppression can be acknowledged within radical feminism.